-Finishing up this month’s Injury of the Month on Exercises for Frozen Shoulder was very eye opening for me.
+Finishing up this month’s Injury of the Month on Exercises for Frozen Shoulder was eye-opening for me.

-I have been doing most of what I learned when I dug into the research, but I want to highlight 4 things that stood out in my search for frozen shoulder exercises.
+I have been doing most of what I learned when I dug into the research, but I want to highlight four things that stood out in my search for frozen shoulder exercises.

-#4 – Heat Up Your Frozen Shoulder Prior to Exercise
+#4 – Heat Your Frozen Shoulder Before Exercise

 Leung 2008 made this comment in their research: